(Biceps Tendonitis/Biceps Tendinitis)

 The anatomy of the biceps muscle is essential in understanding biceps tendinopathy.
 The biceps brachii has two heads: short and long.
 It is predominately the long-head of biceps that becomes symptomatic.

-The long head of biceps passes over the head of the humerus (ball joint) and attaches to the top of the shoulder socket.
-The long head of the biceps acts as a shoulder joint stabiliser through a depression of the humeral head.
-The biceps tendon travels through the bicipital groove on the front of the shoulder ball, which is where most inflammation – usually friction-related – occurs.
+The biceps’ long head passes over the humerus head (ball joint) and attaches to the shoulder socket’s top.
+The biceps’ long head acts as a shoulder joint stabiliser through a depression of the humeral head.
+The biceps tendon travels through the bicipital groove on the front of the shoulder ball, where most inflammation – usually friction-related – occurs.
 If inflammation is the cause, you will have either biceps tendonitis or tenosynovitis.

 What Causes Biceps Tendinopathy?

 Biceps tendinopathy is rare in isolation.
 Overuse, tendon impingement, shoulder joint instability or trauma predispose you.
-Therefore, it coexists with other pathologies of the shoulder, including rotator cuff impingement syndrome, rotator cuff tears, labral tears, SLAP lesions and shoulder instability.
+Therefore, it coexists with other shoulder pathologies, including rotator cuff impingement syndrome, rotator cuff tears, labral tears, SLAP lesions and shoulder instability.
 It is common in sports that involve throwing, swimmers, gymnasts and some contact sports.
 Occupations that require overhead shoulder work or heavy lifting are at risk.

 What are the Symptoms of Biceps Tendinopathy?